stephenverderame/cpp_book/src/oop/inheritance.md

 }
  ```

- It's best to only have 1 of `final`, `virtual`, or `override`.
+ It's best to only have 1 of `final`, `virtual`, or `override`. qualifiers for a given function declaration.
  For the declaration of a virtual function, use `virtual`.
 Then all derived classes should use `override` or `final` (and not both).

  ## Default Arguments

  Default arguments of methods are determined by the static type of the context object.
  To avoid problems, do not override the default arguments of virtual functions.

  ```C++
 class Logger {